courtfroehlig/DSICapstone/README.md

 - 6.6% missing data, imputed with mean
 - 9927 rows, 151 columns

 The variables were also all scales (except thecountry code), with some skew in the variables with higher ranges but very few outliers due to small scale ranges.
 I decided to treat variables as continuous, except for the country.
-There was also high multicollinearity among many of the variable.
+There was also high multicollinearity among many of the variables.

-Confidence variables:
-How confident are you doing the following tasks?<br/><br/><i>Please select one answer for each item.</i>
+The target variable was student confidence, which comprised of 23 questions asking how confident students were at the following tasks:
 - File electronic documents in computer folders and sub-folders
 - Identify online sources of reliable information
 - Check if the information that I find online is true